Dylan John Thomas announces biggest UK and Ireland tour yet for winter 2024

 Thomas will then head to the UK for performances in Liverpool (7), Cardiff (8), Southampton (10), London (11), Manchester (13), Nottingham (14), Birmingham (15), Sheffield (17), Newcastle (18) and Glasgow (20).

-The latter date will see Thomas play a huge homecoming concert at the 14,300-capacity OVO Hydro arena.
+The latter date will see Thomas close out the tour by playing a huge homecoming concert at the 14,300-capacity OVO Hydro arena.

 Tickets go on general sale at 10am GMT this Thursday (March 28) – you’ll be able to buy yours here.
 Alternatively, fans can access a pre-sale now by signing up here.